 Aruba boasts a wide range of international cuisine including Dutch, Italian, Asian fusion, South American, and local cuisine.
 It truly is multicultural.

-The more touristy places seem to have similar menus, so my husband and I purposely sought out restaurants in Palm Beach that offered some kind of unique house specialty.
+The more touristy places seem to have similar menus, so my husband and I purposely sought out restaurants in Palm Beach that offered some unique house specialty.

 Here are our top 5 in no particular order!

 01- Eduardo’s Beach Shack

 Eduardo’s Beach Shack at the Boardwalk Boutique Hotel in Aruba

 I could eat at this incredibly delicious family-owned beach shack every day, and I did!

 Eduardo’s started as a smoothie shack in 2007.
 Now many years later it has evolved into much more offering healthy fruit bowls, juices, gourmet breakfast dishes, fruity cocktails, and delicious plant-based lunch and dinner items at three different locations.

 You may have only seen two options on GoogleMaps: Eduardo’s Beach Shack near Playa Linda Beach Resort and Eduardo’s Hideaway near the Noord Supermarket.

 INSIDER TIP: Eduardo’s partnered with the Boardwalk Boutique Hotel to offer their guests delicious savory and healthy breakfast packages, grab & go items, their famous acai bowls, and daily poolside bar service.